zeyomir/OpenCachingFun/README.md

 If you are using Eclipse, it shouldn't be much different, look for something like 'import' and then 'existing maven project'.

 And there, you are all set!

-If you wish to build and use this app, you will have to fill OKAPI and GoogleMaps api keys.
+If you wish to build and use this app, you will have to fill OKAPI and GoogleMaps api keys in `pom.xml` file (actually all project's configuration takes place here, changes in `AndroidManifest.xml` will be overwritten).

+**to run**

+To compile and install the app on any connected device or running symulator just issue this command in main project dir:
+`mvn clean install android:deploy`

+**to debug**

+Run the app with the above command, open Android Monitor, search for this app's process name and check the corresponding port.
+Now, in your IDE of choice, configure remote debug on localhost and provide port number from Android Monitor.

 Working copy
 ============